-A desiccant dehumidifier dries out air by running it through a super-absorbent material (the desiccant).
+A desiccant dehumidifier dries out the air by running it through a super absorbent material (the desiccant).
 This acts like a sponge, siphoning a lot of water from the air very quickly.
 The appliance uses energy to get the water back out of the desiccant into a reservoir so that you can keep reusing it.

-Contrary to what some fear, you never have to replace the desiccant in on of these dehumidifiers!
+Contrary to what some fear, you never have to replace the desiccant in one of these dehumidifiers!

 Desiccant dehumidifiers have some really great traits.
 They don’t use condensation to take water out of the air, which means they don’t need to cool down.
 That lets them function at any temperature above freezing!

-Compared to compressor dehumidifiers, desiccant style are also super quiet.
-At lower speeds, they don’t go much above 40dB.
-The lack of a compressor also means they’re a lot lighter—about 10lbs less than their compressor counterparts.
+Compared to compressor dehumidifiers, desiccant variants are also super quiet.
+At lower speeds, they don’t go much above 40 dB.
+The lack of a compressor also means they’re a lot lighter—about 10 lbs less than their compressor counterparts.

 Of course, there wouldn’t be a debate between the two types if it were all better than compressor dehumidifiers.

 The most obvious difference is one of heat.
 Yes, desiccant dehumidifiers can work at low temperatures, but the air they expel is 10-15℉ hotter than the ambient air temperature.
 Unless you’re trying to heat up a room, that’s a lot more than the three or so degrees a compressor dehumidifier adds.